 HBO’s Tapia begins with an overhead shot of the New Mexico desert.
-The camera pans across the yellow landscape and settles on a solitary man in a white t-shirt, walking with his head down as though ruminating on a dark memory.
+The camera pans across the yellow landscape and settles on a solitary man, walking with his head down as though ruminating on a dark memory.
 “No great fighter ever runs from the darkness that lies ahead of him,” states narrator Liev Schrieber.
-“It’s much more natural to embrace it.”
+“It’s more natural to embrace it.”
 The lone walker, probing the wilderness as though in search of existential meaning, is Johnny Tapia, who was born in Albuquerque but given his chance at life in the ring.
 Tapia never ran from his own darkness so much as he perpetually hovered over it.
 His life, which ended at just 45, was spent trying not to fall into the abyss.

 Tapia, a five time world champion, might be one of the greatest television fighters ever, a distinction he shares with fellow 90s legend Arturo Gatti.
 That is to say, he possessed the rare medley of talent, charisma, and recklessness that leaped through the screen to seize the viewer’s heart.
 An explosive combination puncher who backed up his suicidal tendencies with athleticism, he repeatedly waged all-out war in the ring and punctuated each miraculous victory with his trademark back-flip.
 He appeared to revel in hostility and combat, as if his self-worth was proportional to his ability to give and take pain.

-After a standout, Golden Gloves-winning amateur career, Tapia turned professional.
+After a standout, Golden Gloves-winning amateur career, Tapia turned pro.
 He drew in his first bout but his career soon exploded, and Johnny wouldn’t lose until his forty-ninth prizefight.
 But despite his early success, his life was anything but ordered, as he escaped the streets only when physically in the ring.
 Out of it, their influence held sway.
 Though an active professional, Tapia belonged to a street gang and began using cocaine as a young man.
 The intoxicant was perhaps the only thing capable of ordering his thoughts.
 Undefeated and only 23-years-old, the drug was his undoing when he tested positive in June of 1990 and then did so again several more times in the ensuing months.
 Tapia was banned from boxing for three years and he describes his suspension as one of the lowest times in his life.
 To make money he sometimes participated in underground fights at a local bar, where apparently the only prohibited weapon was a gun.

 In boxing, Tapia’s aggression was rewarded; on the street it brought him to the edge of death.
 Fortunately, he was allowed to resume his career in 1994.
 Tapia had recently wed Teresa Chavez, who would exercise a calming and supportive influence in his life, and wins came quickly for the newly married man.
 He fought seven times in 1994 and in October he took the WBO super flyweight title from Henry Martinez in his hometown of Albuquerque.
 This is the documentary’s most triumphant moment, and it was probably the apex of Johnny Tapia’s career.
 The camera switches from footage of his euphoric celebration to that of a shirtless, paunchy Tapia, sitting in a shabby room where he watches the replay as a grizzled 45-year-old.
 “Albuquerque,” he says, “I’m still your champion.”